Hey there! Welcome to Annie Likes Words, my passion project about, well, words. The name is self-explanatory.

 As implied by my choice of genre in writing, I am head-over-heels in love with young adult fiction.
 Adolescence and young adulthood are times of such transience and instability that make for a fabulous story.
 I love writing young adult fiction, I love reading young adult fiction, I love talking about young adult fiction.

 My favorite genre is good books.
-I tend to favor young adult fiction in my reading choices, but I’m more than happy to reach across the proverbial aisle and pick up a book if I suspect it will be worth my while.
+I tend to favor young adult fiction in my reading choices, but I’m more than happy to reach across the proverbial aisle and pick up any book.
 I typically go for contemporary, dystopian, urban fantasy, thriller, chick lit, and anything about princesses.
 If there’s a princess, I’m down to read it (probably because Princess would be my occupation of choice).

 My favorite book is The Opposite of Loneliness by Marina Keegan.
-I rave about this book in practically every post not only for its ironically tragic backstory, but for the quality of the writing itself.
+I rave about this book not only for its ironically tragic backstory, but for the quality of the writing itself.
 This book makes me want to be a better reader, a better writer, and a better person.
 You can read all about the late Marina Keegan here and purchase a copy of her book here.

 Thank you for visiting my blog today!
 Pull up a comfy chair, pour yourself a hot mug of tea (I’m not a coffee kind of girl), and let’s chat about what makes literature so freaking awesome.
 I hope you enjoy my site as much as I do.